 This brine combined with the smoke makes for a flavor explosion, with tender, fall-off-the-bone meat.

 These smoked turkey legs are seasoned throughout, but it is a super simple salt flavor.
 If you want to amp up the overall flavor of the turkey leg, you can rub it down with a seasoning blend.
 I highly recommend using my homemade Smoked Turkey Rub.
 It is an awesome combination of sweet, savory, and herby.
 If you’re worried about things getting too salty with the brine AND the rub, you can reduce the salt in the rub by half.

 Smoking these turkey legs involves a 2-step process (3 if you count devouring these bad boys!):

 - Brine.
-First up, you want to prepare the brine, and place the turkey legs in it to cure for 24 hours in the fridge.
-I like to cure my turkey legs in a gallon zip top bag to make sure they’re fully submerged.
+First up, prepare the brine and add the turkey legs.
+Place in the fridge and allow the legs to cure for 24 hours.
+I like to cure my turkey legs in a gallon zip-top bag to make sure they’re fully submerged.

 - Smoke.
 After your turkey legs have been curing for an entire day, remove them from the brine, rinse them with cool water, and pat dry.
-With your smoker preheated to 225 degrees F, you’re ready to place your turkey legs directly on the grill grates, close the lid, and smoke for approximately 1.5 hours.
-Pull the legs off the smoker when the internal temperature has reached 175 degrees F. Keep a reliable meat thermometer handy to keep track of the temperature as you’re smoking.
+With your smoker preheated to 225 degrees F, you’re ready to place your turkey legs directly on the grill grates, close the lid, and smoke for approximately 1.5 hours with your favorite wood.
+Pull the legs off the smoker when the internal temperature has reached 175 degrees F.

 Give the turkey legs a moment to rest and come down in temperature before eating.
 Oh, and don’t even think about pulling out any silverware.
-These turkey legs should be attacked hands and teeth only.
-I like to wrap mine in my Hey Grill Hey branded butcher paper for looks AND to have the paper as a nice handle to keep your hands clean.
+This food should be attacked by hands and teeth only.
+I like to wrap mine in my Hey Grill Hey butcher paper for looks AND to have the paper as a nice handle to keep your hands clean.

 How Long to Smoke Turkey Legs